adityahabib/Banking-System/README.md

 The admin can view all accounts, search accounts, check total bank money, count accounts, and delete accounts.

+## 🔐 Admin Access

+The project includes an Admin Panel for managing bank accounts.

+Default Admin PIN:

+`1234`

+> Note: This PIN is for demonstration purposes only.
+In a real banking system, credentials should never be hardcoded in the source code.

 ## Concepts Used

 -   Python